dangh/workspace.fish/README.md

 # switch worktree, checkout existing branch and create new worktree if possible
 workspace checkout existing-branch

+# move worktree to new path and rename branch
+workspace move branch new-branch

 # delete existing branch and worktree
 workspace remove my-branch